Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

 Simply put, you’re considered a foreigner if you are not a Singapore citizen, a Singapore company, a Singapore limited liability partnership or a Singapore association.
 As such, Singapore Permanent Residents (SPRs) are also considered foreigners.

-Singapore Permanent Residents (SPRs) will enjoy lower rate of taxes and also less restrictions to buy, e.g public housing (resale HDB flats/ Executive Condominiums), and landed house (with approval from Singapore Land Authority), which we will elaborate more in the following respective sections.
+Singapore Permanent Residents (SPRs) will enjoy lower rates of taxes and also fewer restrictions to buy, e.g., public housing (resale HDB flats/Executive Condominiums), and landed houses (with approval from Singapore Land Authority), which we will elaborate more in the following respective sections.

 Under the Residential Property Act, a foreigner can buy both public housing and private properties.
 However, there are restrictions on what foreigners can and can’t buy.

-There’s a long answer to this question, but the short one is that foreigners can largely buy the following property types in Singapore:
+The short answer is that foreigners can largely buy the following property types in Singapore:

 - Most condos;